-As businesses grow, the demand for legal services also increases, putting pressure on in-house legal departments to deliver cost-efficient legal services to the company.
-As highlighted in the Deloitte Study “Canadian legal landscape 2017”, it appears that driving efficiency has become a key focus for GCs.
+As businesses grow, the demand for legal services also increases, putting pressure on in-house legal departments to deliver cost-efficient services to the company.
+As highlighted in the Deloitte Study “Canadian legal landscape 2017”, it appears that driving efficiency has become a key focus for GC.
 When new entities are added to the organization, the need to hire additional legal professionals to handle growth rises, along with the challenges that come with it: improving efficiency, productivity, processes and how to become a valuable contributor to the strategic and financial goals of the organization.

-The deployment of new technology is an essential component in improving efficiency and achieving greater productivity, while demonstrating the added value of the legal department to the CEO and board of Directors.
+The deployment of new technology is an essential component to improving efficiency and achieving greater productivity, while demonstrating the added value of the legal department to the CEO and board of Directors.
 The implementation of the right tools and processes can result in changing the GC and its in-house team from being general advisors to strategic partners and business enablers.

 Empowering in-house teams through technology